 Remember to talk with your health care team before beginning a new exercise routine.
 Dr. Boone performs thorough physical assessments, taking your health and any preexisting conditions into account before he recommends an exercise plan that’s right for you.

 You shouldn’t have to live with hip and leg pain.
 Finding a hip strengthening routine to incorporate into your daily routine can make a big difference when it comes to maintaining and improving your mobility.
-Contact Dr. Boone online, or call us to schedule your first appointment today.
+Contact Dr. Boone online, or call us to schedule your first appointment in Bellevue today.